-his accusations.
+The 1828 presidential campaign sank to depths that make today's "dirty campaigning" seem like a church choir rehearsal.
+For example, Charles Hammond, the editor of the Cincinnati Gazette and a fervent partisan of Henry Clay, advanced the claim that Clay's rival, Andrew Jackson, had never actually been legally married to his wife.
+Hammond was strident and shrill in his accusations.
 "Ought a convicted adulteress and her paramour husband to be placed in the highest offices of this free and Christian land?" he demanded.
 This was just one of many brutal charges and countercharges traded during the election campaign-a leading Clay newspaper was the Washington National Journal-but it was particularly resented by General Jackson.
 And when his wife died at the end of the campaign, Jackson held Clay personally responsible.
 "A being so gentle and so virtuous," he said, "slander might wound but could not dishonor."
 Indeed, Jackson had long felt that Clay was behind such attacks.
-Even "the aged and virtuous female," he had written to Sam Houston on 15 December 1826, could not escape "his secrete [sic] combinations of base slander."
-10
+Even "the aged and virtuous female," he had written to Sam Houston on 15 December 1826, could not escape "his secrete [sic] combination of base slander."8

 The importance of this passage should be obvious.
-Here, as I have said, we have a non-Masonic occurrence of the term "secret combination" from the period immediately prior to the translation of the Book of Mormon.
-Indeed, the individual using the phrase, Gen. Andrew Jackson, was himself a very prominent Mason.
+Here, as I have said, we have a non-Masonic occurrence of the term secret combination from the period immediately prior to the translation of the Book of Mormon.
+Indeed, the individual using the phrase, General Andrew Jackson, was himself a very prominent Mason.
 Had he known the phrase as referring uniquely to Freemasonry, or even as predominantly associated with Freemasonry, it seems highly unlikely that he would have used it in this pejorative way against a despised opponent.
-Yet by the date of Jackson's letter to Houston, 15 December 1826, the hysteria surrounding the murder or disappearance of William Morgan-which Brodie and others have imagined to be reflected in the Book of Mormon, and during which, we are told, the phrase "secret combination" referred exclusively to Freemasonry-was already approximately three months old.
-12
+Yet by the date of Jackson's letter to Houston, 15 December 1826, the hysteria surrounding the murder or disappearance of William Morgan-which Brodie and others have imagined to be reflected in the Book of Mormon, and during which, we are told, the phrase secret combination referred exclusively to Freemasonry-was already approximately three months old.